TiledTensor/TiledKernel/README.md

 We will name the above dataflow graph structure as micro_op_a, representing a macro op at the RF level.
 Simultaneously, we can invoke micro_op_a as a macro op at the Shared Memory level, at the same level as Load/Store/Compute, and compose a higher-level dataflow graph.
 It is worth noting that when generating macro_ops at different levels, it is necessary to insert synchronization primitives at different levels.

-As a motivating example, a back-to-back pseudocode can be represented as follows:
+As a motivating example, a **back-to-back GEMM** pseudocode can be represented as follows:

 ```
 // inputs are on global memory, each dimension is iterated (controlled) by a loop